acen20/cnn-tf-keras-audio-classification/README.md

 ![MFCCs](https://user-images.githubusercontent.com/62377713/119189297-52624f00-ba95-11eb-909c-18b32687b2ee.PNG)

 ## Key points
-1. This code rejects the audio signals having lower sample rate than 22050. <br>
+1. This implementation rejects the audio signals having lower sample rate than 22050. <br>
 2. Number of MFCCs selected are 13.
 3. Hop length across the signal is 512.
 4. Number of fast fourier transformation is 2048.